Opioid Addiction

 Symptoms of Opioid Usage

 Like with alcohol addiction, the progression is such that a person must drink to feel normal.
 In the case of opioid addiction, this is also true.
-As pain and discomfort become dominant when not under the influence.
+Pain and discomfort become dominant when not under the influence.
 However, “normal” is the wrong choice of wording when referring a drug induced homeostatic response.
-The barrage of opioids in a person’s body can result in both short and long term effects.
+The barrage of opioids in a person’s body can result in both short-term and long-term effects.

-- Mental illness such as depression and generalized anxiety disorder.
+• Mental illnesses such as depression and generalized anxiety disorder.

 Withdrawal Symptoms of Opioid Addiction

-Opioid withdrawal is an inevitable part of both experiencing an opioid addiction as well as trying to recover from one.
-Withdrawal symptoms can come on as quickly as just a few hours from the last dose.
-Withdrawal symptoms can be separated into two categories: short and long term withdrawal symptoms.
+Opioid withdrawal is an inevitable part of both experiencing an opioid addiction and trying to recover from one.
+Withdrawal symptoms can come on as quickly as just a few hours after the last dose.
+Withdrawal symptoms can be separated into two categories: short-term and long-term withdrawal symptoms.

 How is Opioid Addiction Treated?

-Treatment for opioid addiction must start with a detox phase in which the person abstains through the withdrawal period so that their journey into recovery begins.
-This detox is of course, medically supervised to limit or ensure that health complications can be kept to a minimum as withdrawal symptoms from many substances such as opioids or alcohol can be severe enough to cause death.
+Treatment for opioid addiction must start with a detox phase in which the person abstains through the withdrawal period so that their recovery journey begins.
+This detox is, of course, medically supervised to limit or ensure that health complications can be kept to a minimum, as withdrawal symptoms from many substances, such as opioids or alcohol, can be severe enough to cause death.

 Southeast Addiction knows that the key to treating not just opioid addiction, but any addiction, is to have consistent daily contact hours.
-Our PHP (Partial Hospitalization Program) in Georgia is designed around emulating a realistic setting for those who are coming in for treatment.
+Our PHP (Partial Hospitalization Program) in Georgia is designed to provide a realistic setting for those undergoing treatment.

-While we strongly believe that every person’s case is unique and merits a custom tailored treatment plan to address those nuances, there are facets of addiction treatment which greatly benefit all involved regardless of their current recovery status or where they have come from.
+While we firmly believe that every person’s case is unique and merits a custom-tailored treatment plan to address those nuances, there are facets of addiction treatment that greatly benefit all involved, regardless of their current recovery status or where they have come from.

 Get the help you need now